fidwell/scRYMble/README.md

 ![image](https://github.com/fidwell/scRYMble/assets/5436387/c9331226-ed27-4e23-acde-9ec836f4195f)

-Fill your last.fm username and password.
+Fill in your last.fm username and password.
 You can also check and uncheck tracks you wish to scrobble or ignore.

 ### Scrobble in real time